-How to be happy: 8 ways to find more bliss
+How to be happy: 9 ways to find more bliss in life

 Happy International Day of Happiness!

-The pursuit of happiness is so powerful that it has its own holiday, with March 20 set aside by the United Nations to recognize contentment as a universal goal for people around the world.
+The famous pursuit is so powerful that it has its own holiday, with March 20 set aside by the United Nations to recognize contentment as a universal goal for people everywhere.

-“After much consideration, I believe that the purpose of life is to find happiness,” the Dalai Lama says in “The Book of Joy,” his new volume with Archbishop Desmond Tutu.
+“After much consideration, I believe that the purpose of life is to find happiness,” the Dalai Lama wrote in “The Book of Joy,” his volume with Archbishop Desmond Tutu.

 “From the very core of our being, we simply desire joy and contentment.
 But so often, these feelings are fleeting and hard to find.”

-The pursuit of happiness is celebrated on TODAY: See the best tipsPlay Video - 2:06

-The pursuit of happiness is celebrated on TODAY: See the best tipsPlay Video - 2:06

-An entire industry wants to teach you how to make those feelings last, with hundreds of books filled with advice.
-There’s even the Journal of Happiness Studies to put an academic spin on the findings.
+An entire industry wants to teach you how to make those feelings last.
+There are classes and even the Journal of Happiness Studies to put an academic spin on the findings.

-Of course, all this intense pressure to be happy has spawned a backlash, with books such as “America the Anxious: How Our Pursuit of Happiness Is Creating a Nation of Nervous Wrecks” now competing for your attention.
+But all this intense pressure to be happy has spawned a backlash, with books such as “America the Anxious: How Our Pursuit of Happiness Is Creating a Nation of Nervous Wrecks” now competing for your attention.

-Remember, you do really have some power to reach bliss: Genes determine 50 percent of your happiness; circumstances account for 10 percent.
+Remember, you do really have some power to reach bliss: Genes determine 50 percent of your happiness, while circumstances account for 10 percent.
 That leaves 40 percent up to you, studies have shown.

-Here are eight tips to get you started:
+Here are nine tips to get you started:

 1. Focus on relationships